Martin-Toma/KNN_project/dataset_scripts/Readme.md

 ### Note:

-- The script will combine the files into one database file, this can take a long time depending on HW specs
+- The script will combine the files into one database file, this can take a long time(about 4h) depending on HW specs
 - Because of this the filtered dataset is available from [here](downloads).

 ## Database structure: